 Q4: How important is it for students to learn each of the following skills in school today?
 Q6: And how much of an emphasis is there on each of the following skills in school curricula today?
 Shown: Top Box Only (Very Important, Great Deal of Emphasis), Educators

-Lack of educator training, access to technology, time to create and outdated testing requirements limit teaching creative problem solving
+Lack of time to create, educator training, access to technology and outdated testing requirements limit creative problem solving

 Limiting Barriers to Nurturing Creative Problem Solving